-The Royal Arms and it constituent parts are protected by perpetual Crown copyright, and may only be re-used by Her Majesty the Queen, members of the Royal Family, government departments and official holders of the Royal Warrant.
+The Royal Arms and its constituent parts are protected by perpetual Crown copyright, and may only be re-used by His Majesty the King, members of the Royal Family, government departments and official holders of the Royal Warrant.
 The Royal Arms are Royal ‘devices’ and as such are protected by law from commercial misuse.
 It is also an offence under section 99 of the Trade Marks Act 1994 for a person to ‘use in connection with any business the Royal Arms […] in such manner as to be calculated to lead to the belief that he is duly authorised to use the Royal arms’ without permission from Buckingham Palace.

 The use of the word ‘Royal’

 If you want to include the word ‘Royal’ in the name of your company or brand logo you will need to contact the Constitutional Settlements Unit at the Cabinet Office which has the ultimate sanction over the use of Royal Crests on government and legislative documents and use of the word ‘Royal’ in place names such as Royal Borough of Kensington and Chelsea.
-For further information please contact the Constitutional Settlement Unit at: email@example.com
+For further information please contact the Constitutional Settlement Unit at firstname.lastname@example.org.

 What is the difference between an Assignment and an Assignation?